-Responsibilities of Baillie Gifford & Co Limited for this Document
+Responsibilities of Baillie Gifford & Co Limited for this document

-Baillie Gifford & Co Limited, the authorised corporate director and alternative investment fund manager of Baillie Gifford Investment Funds, is the person responsible for the information contained in this Prospectus and has approved the contents of this Prospectus for the purpose of Section 21 of the Financial Services and Markets Act 2000.
-To the best of its knowledge and belief (having taken all reasonable care to ensure that such is the case) the information set out below does not contain any untrue or misleading statement or omit any matters required by the COLL Rules or FUND Rules to be included in it.
+Baillie Gifford & Co Limited, the authorised corporate director of Baillie Gifford Investment Funds II ICVC, is the person responsible for the information contained in this Prospectus and has approved the contents of this Prospectus for the purpose of Section 21 of the Financial Services and Markets Act 2000.
+To the best of its knowledge and belief (having taken all reasonable care to ensure that such is the case) the information set out below does not contain any untrue or misleading statement or omit any matters required by the COLL Rules to be included in it.
 Baillie Gifford & Co Limited accepts responsibility accordingly.

-The Depositary is not a person responsible for information contained in this Prospectus and accordingly does not accept any responsibility therefore under the COLL Rules, FUND Rules or otherwise.
+The Depositary is not a person responsible for information contained in this Prospectus and accordingly does not accept any responsibility therefore under the COLL Rules or otherwise.